STUDENT ORGANIZATION LEADERS

 - Not replicate the purpose of an existing Viterbi-affiliated organization.

-*If student organizations do not have a majority of undergraduate engineering students as members but meet the other criteria, they will be granted partial affiliation.
+*If student organizations do not have a majority of engineering students as members but meet the other criteria, they will be granted partial affiliation.
 They will be able to take advantage of all benefits list below EXCEPT Viterbi funding.

 Student Organization Responsibilities